 The competition rapidly grew in the 1990s to over 100 wineries.
 Eligibility was gradually increased to include all wineries in Sonoma, Mendocino and Lake Counties.
 Consequently, it was renamed the Tri-County Wine Competition from 1996–99.
 The competition expanded to the entire North Coast Appellation in 2000 as the California North Coast Wine Competition.
 This area included all wineries in the counties of Sonoma, Napa, Mendocino, Lake, Solano and Marin.
 During this period of time, wineries and wine entries exploded and the Cloverdale Citrus Fair was now the dominant wine competition in Northern California, dwarfing even the prestigious Sonoma County Fair Wine Competition.
 Major problems arose with the Cloverdale Citrus Fair Wine Competition as the competition outgrew the public tasting at the local regional fair during the Presidents Day Weekend in Cloverdale.
-Bob Fraser, organizer of the wine competition, met with Dennis Banks, Advertising Executive of the San Francisco Chronicle and a seed was born for a future collaboration of the Citrus Fair and the Chronicle and to bring the wine competition tasting “out of the country to the City”, San Francisco.
+Bob Fraser, organizer of the wine competition, met with Dennis Banks, Advertising Executive of the San Francisco Chronicle and a seed was born for a future collaboration of the Citrus Fair and the Chronicle and to bring the wine competition tasting “out of the country to the City” in San Francisco.

 In 2000, the San Francisco Chronicle became the naming sponsor of the competition with the Cloverdale Citrus Fair remaining the host, and the addition of winejudging.com becoming the voice of the new San Francisco Chronicle Wine Competition.
-The public tasting shifted from Cloverdale to San Francisco, one of the largest wine purchasing metropolitan regional demographic in the world.
+The public tasting shifted from Cloverdale to San Francisco, one of the largest wine purchasing metropolitan regional demographics in the world.
 The 2001 competition was limited to Northern California but was expanded to the full state of California from 2002-2004.
 The 2004 competition had over 2,500 entries from 565 California wineries.

 In 2004, the San Francisco Chronicle Competition expanded the wine competition to include California, Oregon, Washington, and Idaho for the 2005 competition.
 The total wine entries for the 2005 competition was over 3,200 wine entries which made the San Francisco Chronicle Wine Competition the largest wine competition of American wines in the world.